stocker88/nextjswebsite/_posts/bitcoin.md

 &nbsp;

-Despite its volatility, Bitcoin has shown long-term growthOver the analyzed period, the price of BTC-USD has steadily increased, indicating a positive trend
+Despite its volatility, Bitcoin has shown long-term growth.

 &nbsp;

+Over the analyzed period, the price of BTC-USD has steadily increased, indicating a positive trend.

+&nbsp;

-This growth can be attributed to factors such as increasing adoption, institutional interest, and limited supply
+This growth can be attributed to factors such as increasing adoption, institutional interest, and limited supply.

 &nbsp;